Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: Desired Invariance Properties for Constrained Optimization

-An increasing transformation $h: \R \to \R$ is a function satisfying $h(t) < h(s)$, $h(t) = h(s)$, $h(t) > h(s)$ if $t < s$, $t = s$, $t > s$, respectively.
-Invariance to an increasing transformation of the objective function in unconstrained optimization scenario refers to the property that the algorithm do not change the behavior when solving $f$ and its composite $h \circ f$.
-Algorithms that are invariant to any increasing transformation can solve, for example, non-convex discontinuous functions $h \circ f$ as easily as convex quadratic functions $f$, see Fig.~\ref{fig:monotonic}.
-The importance of this invariance property is well recognized, and many evolutionary algorithms including the CMA-ES are invariant to any increasing transformation since they use only the ranking of candidate solutions.
+An strictly increasing transformation $h: \R \to \R$ is a function satisfying $h(t) < h(s)$ if $t < s$.
+Invariance to an increasing transformation of the objective function in an unconstrained optimization scenario refers to the property whereby the algorithm does not change the behavior (which is possibly characterized by the sequence of the solutions generated by the algorithm) when solving $f$ and its composite $h \circ f$.
+Algorithms that are invariant to any increasing transformation can solve, for example, a non-convex discontinuous function $h \circ f$ as easily as a convex continuous functions $f$.
+The importance of this invariance property is extensively recognized in engineering optimization: if the search algorithm is not invariant, the objective function needs to be tuned for the search algorithm to perform effectively, which is time consuming.
+Numerous evolutionary algorithms, including the CMA-ES, are invariant to any increasing transformation of the objective function, because they use only the objective function value rankings of the candidate solutions.

-In constrained optimization, we consider the invariance to an element-wise increasing transformation $h : \R^{m+1} \to \R^{m+1}$ that is an increasing transformation in each coordinate, i.e., $h = (h_0,\dots, h_{m})$ where $h_i:\R\to\R$ is an increasing transformation.
-Invariance to an element-wise increasing transformation of the objective and constraint functions refers to the property that the algorithm do not change the behavior when solving a constrained problem $(f, g_1, \dots, \\g_m)$ and its composite $h\circ (f, g_1, \dots, g_m) = (h_0\circ f, h_1\circ g_1, \dots, h_{m}\circ g_m)$.
-In real world applications, it is often the case that the scale of the objective\del{ function}{} and constraint functions are quite different and a pre-scaling of them is not effective.
-Algorithm without this invariance will suffer from the difference in scaling of constraints and put an implicit priority to some constraints depending on their scaling.
+In constrained optimization, we consider invariance to an element-wise increasing transformation $H = (h_0, \dots, h_m): \R^{m+1} \to \R^{m+1}$ of the objective and constraint functions $F = (f, g_1, \dots, g_m)$, where $h_j: \R \to \R$ ($j=0,\dots,m$) is an increasing transformation and $h_j$ for $j = 1,\dots, m$ satisfies $h_j(0) = 0$.
+Invariance to an element-wise increasing transformation of the objective and constraint functions refers to the property whereby the algorithm does not change the behavior when solving a constrained problem $F = (f, g_1, \dots, g_m) = (h_0 \circ f, h_1 \circ g_1, \dots, h_m \circ g_m) = H \circ F$.
+The original constrained optimization problem $F$ and its transformation $H\circ F$ models the same optimization problem in the sense that they define the same feasible domain $X$ and the same total order on $X$ regarding the objective function value \footnote{ This transformation is applied after the transformation from the equality constraint to the inequality one described in the introduction is performed. } .

+In real-world applications, the ranges of the objective function values and constraint violations are often quite different.
+Algorithms without this invariance will suffer from this difference and place implicit priority on an objective or certain constraints depending on their values.
+Therefore, practitioners may determine a reasonable transformation $H$.
+As described above for unconstrained optimization cases, this can be time consuming, and requires domain knowledge of the problem and deep insight into the optimization algorithm.